-Throw (Figure 3) - Throw is defined as the distance the hauling system moves before it needs readjustment.
+Throw (Figure 6.3) - Throw is defined as the distance the hauling system moves before it needs readjustment.
 Throw and range of the system are interrelated.
-The concept of throw is demonstrated with the piggy-back [4:1] and 5:1 systems in Figure 3.
+The concept of throw is demonstrated with the piggy-back [4:1] and 5:1 systems in Figure 6.3.
 The piggy-back is a 2:1 system pulling on another 2:1 system.
 When the system is exhausted or pulled to its limit at the anchor, the second or top pulley moves half the distance of the "range of the system."
 This distance is "throw."
 This requires the piggy-back system to be adjusted twice as often as the 3:1 Z-rig or 5:1 system which have a throw equal to the range of the system.
-Lack of throw makes the piggy-back more cumbersome to use.
+Lack of throw makes the piggy-back a more cumbersome system to use since it needs constant readjustment.